ActivitySim/populationsim/docs/application_configuration.rst

 Application & Configuration
 =============================

 This section describes how to set up a new PopulationSim implementation.

-The first step is to understand the requirements of the project in terms of geographic resolution and details desired in the synthetic population.
+In order to create a new PopulationSim implementation, the user must first understand the requirements of the project in terms of geographic resolution and details desired in the synthetic population.
 Once the requirements of the project have been established, the next step is to prepare the inputs to PopulationSim.
 Next, PopulationSim needs to be configured for available inputs and features desired in the final synthetic population.
 After this, the user needs to run PopulationSim and resolve any data related errors.
-Finally, the output synthetic population needs to be validated against the controls for precision and variance.
+Finally, the user should validate the output synthetic population against the controls to understand the precision of the synthetic population compared to controls and the amount of variance in the population for each control.

 Selecting Geographies
 ----------------------

+PopulationSim can represent both household and person level controls at multiple geographic levels.
+Therefore the user must define what geographic units to use for each control.
+This is an art; there is not necessarily any 'right' way to define geographic areas or to determine what geographic level to use for each control.
+However, there are important considerations for selecting geography, discussed below.

 Traditionally, travel forecasting models have followed the sequential four-step model framework.
-This required the modeling region to be divided into zones.
-The 4-step forecasting process starts with *trip generation* in each zone using the available demographic data.
-Next, *trip distribution* between zones, and finally, *mode choice* and *route assignment*.
-The zones used in four-step process are typically known as Traffic Analysis Zones (TAZs).
+This required the modeling region to be divided into zones, typically the size of census block groups or tracts.
+The zones used in four-step process are typically known as Transportation Analysis Zones (TAZs).
 The spatial boundaries of TAZs varies across modeling region and ranges from a city block to a large area in the suburb within a modeling region.
-Smaller TAZs result in additional zones and thus adds to the computational burden.
+If building a synthetic population for a trip-based model, or an Activity-based model (ABM) whose smallest geography is the TAZ, then there is no reason to select a smaller geoegraphical unit than the TAZ for any of the controls.

-ABMs on the other hand are computationally efficient and operate in a micro-simulation framework at the level of persons and households.
-Most of the advanced ABMs (e.g., DaySim, CT-RAMP) operate at a finer spatial resolution wherein all location choices (e.g., usual work location, tour destination choice) are modeled at a finer geography.
-This finer geography typically is the Micro-Analysis Zones (MAZs) which are smaller zones nested within TAZs.
-This requires the synthetic population to be produced at the level of MAZs.
+Activity-based models (ABMs) operate in a micro-simulation framework, where travel decisions are modeled explicitly for persons and households in the synthetic population.
+Many ABMs (e.g., DaySim, CT-RAMP) operate at a finer spatial resolution than TAZs, wherein all location choices (e.g., usual work location, tour destination choice) are modeled at a sub-TAZ geography.
+This finer geography is typically referred to as Micro-Analysis Zones (MAZs) which are smaller zones nested within TAZs.
+Models that represent behavior at the MAZ level requires that MAZs are used as the lowest level of control, so that the synthetic population will identify the MAZ that each household resides in.

 As discussed earlier, two main inputs to a population synthesizer are a seed sample and controls.
-The seed sample can come from a household travel survey or from ACS PUMS with latter being the most common source.
-In case of a household travel survey, the geographic resolution of the seed sample is determined by the geocoding geography.
-The PUMS data contains a sample of actual responses to ACS.
-While PUMS data contain records from disaggregate geographies but data is made available at an aggregate geography called Public Use Microdata Area (PUMA).
+The seed sample can come from a household travel survey or from American Community Survey (ACS) Public Use Microdata Sample (PUMS), with latter being the most common source.
+The PUMS data contains a sample of actual responses to the ACS, but the privacy of each household is protected by aggregating all household residential locations into relatively large regions called Public Use Microdata Areas (PUMAs).
 PUMAs are special non-overlapping areas that partition each state into contiguous geographic units containing no fewer than 100,000 people each.
+Some larger regions are composed of many PUMAs, while other, smaller regions have only one PUMA, or may even be smaller than a PUMA.
+It is not a problem to use PopulationSim to generate a synthetic population if the region is smaller than a PUMA; PopulationSim will 'fit' the PUMA-level population to regional control data as an initial step.

-Ideally, it is desired that all the controls and seed sample should be available at the same  level of geographic resolution as the travel model.
-However, this is typically not the case.
-Some important demographic, socio-economic and land-use development distributions (e.g., employment or occupation data) that dictates population synthesis are only available at a more aggregate geography (e.g., County, District, Region, etc.).
+Often it is not possible or desirable to specify all the controls at the same level of geographic resolution.
+Some important demographic, socio-economic and land-use development distributions (e.g., employment or occupation data) which may be adopted for controls are only available at relatively aggregate geographies (e.g., County, District, Region, etc.).
 Moreover, some distributions which are available at a finer geographic level in the base year may not be available at the same geographic level for a future forecast year.
-In some cases, even if a control is available at a finer geography, the modeler might want to specify that control (e.g., population by age) at an aggregate geography.
+In some cases, even if a control is available at a finer geography, the modeler might want to specify that control (e.g., population by age) at an aggregate geography due to concerns about accuracy, forecastability, etc.

 The flexible number of geographies feature in PopulationSim enables user to make use of data available at different geographic resolutions.
 In summary, the **choice of geographies for PopulationSim** is decided based on following:

 :Travel Model Spatial Resolution:
-	For most ABMs, this is **MAZ** but can also be **TAZ** or **Block Group**
+	For most ABMs, this is **MAZ** but can also be **TAZ** or even **Block Group**

+:Availability of Control Data:
+	Different controls are available at different geographic levels; some data is available at the block level (for example, total households), some data is avialable at the block group level, the tract level, the county level, etc.

+:Accuracy of Control Data:
+	Generally there is more error in data specified at smaller geographic units than larger geographic units

+:Desired level of Control:
+	It is possible that the user may not wish to control certain variables at a small geographic level, even if good base-year data were available.
+For example, the user may not have much faith in the ability to forecast certain variables at a small geogrphic level into the future.
+In such cases, the user may wish to aggregate available data to larger geographies.

 :Seed Sample Geography:
-	Typically, this would be **PUMA** but can be some other geography depending on the source of seed sample

-:Marginal Controls Geographies:
-	User would need to specify at least one control at the travel model spatial resolution.
-Geography of other controls would depend upon the availability of data and user preferences.
+	The level at which seed data is specified automatically determines one of the geographic level (the Seed level).

 The hierarchy of geographies is important when making a decision regarding controls.
 The hierarchy of geographies in PopulationSim framework is as follows:

-  * Meta (e.g., County)
+  * Meta (e.g., the entire modeling region)
   * Seed (e.g., PUMA)
   * Sub-Seed (e.g., TAZ, MAZ)

-Seed geography is the geographic resolution of the seed data.
-PopulationSim starts at this geography and moves up to the Meta geography.
+The Meta geography is the entire region.
 Currently, PopulationSim can handle only one Meta geography.
-After incorporating controls at the Meta geography, PopulationSim moves down to Sub-Seed geographies.
-PopulationSim can handle any number of Sub-Seed geographies.
-While selecting control geographies user should not select more than one Meta geography.
+The Seed geography is the geographic resolution of the seed data.
+There can be one or more Seed geographies; each Seed geography should have a separate household and person file associated with it.
+PopulationSim can handle any number of nested Sub-Seed geographies.
 More information on PopulationSim algorithm can be found from the PopulationSim specifications in the **Documents & Resources** section.

 Geographic Cross-walk
 ~~~~~~~~~~~~~~~~~~~~~